-Person / Committee / Group who have received or considered this paper prior to this meeting PERSON, COMMITTEE OR GROUP DATE OUTCOME Board Development 06/01/2022 Discussed Audit and Assurance 03/05/2022 Progress noted
+Person / Committee / Group who have received or considered this paper prior to this meeting PERSON, COMMITTEE OR GROUP PERSON, COMMITTEE OR GROUP DATE OUTCOME Board Development 06/01/2022 Discussed Audit and Assurance 03/05/2022 Progress noted

-Key Complete Und erway Not started Opportunity Detail Planned Activity Owner(s) Due Date Update Becoming a trusted digital partner DHCW has an opportunity to extend its brand as a Trusted Digital Partner; capitalising on a diverse range of experienced public and commercial sector independent members to bring new thinking and a fresh leadership approach IM Digital Network - Strategic Exec to Exerongagement sessions Board Intelligence Approach - IN DEVELOPMENT / Helen Thomas, CEO June 2022 for the agreed approach to Board soft intelligence gathering A pilot approach has been defined and will be undertaken in July with evaluation and reflection to take place after.
+, Underway Not started Opportunity Detail Planned Activity Owner(s) Due Date Update Becoming a trusted digital partner DHCW has an opportunity to exter brand as a Trusted Digital Partner; capitalising on a diverse range of experienced public and commercia sector independent members to b new thinking and a fresh leadershi approach Strategic Exect tengagement se Board Intelligent Approach - IN / Helen Thomas, CEO June 2022 for the agreed approach to Board soft intelligence gathering A pilot approach has been defined and will be undertaken in July with evaluation and reflection to take place after.
 COMPLETE Board Intelligence (Engagement) session took place in July 2022 with the service desk, this has been evaluated and a planned approach to these for the remainder of 2022/23 is currently being considered.
-Innovation in engagement and communication with stakeholders and partners The Board could exploit the opportunities to lead innovation in new areas, for example: Communication and engagement; Digitally enabling health and care; and Decision support tools Stakeholder engagen strategy plan implementation Implementation the DHCW communication strategy Explore decision supply tool options Director of Strategy, Rhidian Hurle, Executive Medical Director Chris Darling, Board Secretary December 2022 The stakeholder engagement implementation plan was agreed by the Board in January 2022 and is currently being implemented The Head of Engagement post has closed and interviews are taking place in early July - this post has now been recruited to and starts in October 2022 A new Assistant Director of Communications post has closed and interviews are taking place in early October 2022.
+Innovation in engagement and communication with stakeholders and partners The Board could exploit the opportunities to lead innovation in areas, for example: Communication and engagemed Digitally enabling health and call and Decision support tools implementatio ent; • Implementatio Director of Strategy, Rhidian Hurle, Executive Medical Director Chris Darling, Board Secretary December 2022 The stakeholder engagement implementation plan was agreed by the Board in January 2022 and is currently being implemented The Head of Engagement post has closed and interviews are taking place in early July - this post has now been recruited to and starts in October 2022 A new Assistant Director of Communications post has closed and interviews are taking place in early October 2022.
 The DHCW communication strategy is currently being redrafted with planned sign off for January 2023.